The $\theta$-vacuum from functional renormalisation: Numerical Results

 In summary, we obtain the energy levels from the subtracted potential $V_k$,

-where $\langle r\rangle$ denotes the minimum of the effective potential.
-Finally, we note that in quantum mechanical systems (one-dimensional quantum field theories), we always observe $\langle r\rangle=0$ thanks to the Hohenberg-Mermin-Wagner theorem~\cite{Mermin:1966fe, Hohenberg:1967zz}, see also Berezinskii and Coleman \cite{Berezinsky:1970fr, Coleman:1973ci}.
+Here, $\langle r\rangle$ denotes the minimum of the effective potential and $E^\textrm{fRG/Ham}$ denotes the energy levels computed with the fRG and the Schr\"odinger equation respectively.
+Finally, we note that in quantum mechanical systems (one-dimensional quantum field theories), we always observe $\langle r\rangle=0$ thanks to the Hohenberg-Mermin-Wagner theorem~\cite{Mermin:1966fe, Hohenberg:1967zz}, see also Berezinskii and Coleman \cite{Berezinsky:1970fr, Coleman:1973ci}. \cref{eq:Energy-fRG}

 First, we investigate the energy eigenvalue for $n=0$ with several values of $g$.
 In \Cref{fig:n0energylevel}, we show the $\theta$-dependence of the energy levels ($n=0$) for several values of $g$, which are obtained from the flow equation with the Litim regulator~\labelcref{LitimflowLPA} compared to the solutions to the Schr\"odinger equation~\labelcref{eq:RadialSchroedinger}.
 Note that the finite-energy eigenvalue for $\theta=0$ includes the zero-point energy~\labelcref{eq:zeropoint energy}.
 We see that the flow equation captures well the $\theta$-dependence of the energy eigenvalues.